acvetochka/useful/Python/Glossary.md

 Expression: A combination of numbers, symbols, or other values that produce a result when evaluated

+Break: A way to exit out of a loop before the loop's condition is false

+Control statements: Programming constructs that direct the flow of execution of a program by allowing you to make decisions, repeat actions, or choose between different code paths based on specific conditions.

+For loop: This executes a block of code for a specified number of iterations or over a collection of items.

+Infinite loop: A sequence that is missing a method for exiting the loop, causing the loop to run forever

+Iterators: Variables that allow you to loop through a collection one item at a time

+Loop: A sequence that makes the computer do repetitive tasks

+Programming: The process of writing a program to behave in different ways

+Pass: A placeholder statement which is used when the syntax requires a statement, but you don't want to execute any code or command

+Recursion: The repeated application of the same procedure to a smaller problem

-Implicit conversion: This occurs when the Python interpreter automatically converts one data type to another
+While loop: This is used when a segment of code needs to execute repeatedly while a condition is true Implicit conversion: This occurs when the Python interpreter automatically converts one data type to another

 Logical operators: Operators used to combine or manipulate boolean values (True or False) to create complex conditions for decision-making.